-Management applies its judgement to the facts and advice it receives from its attorneys, advocates and other advisors in assessing if an obligation is probable, more likely than not, or remote.
-Such judgement is used to determine if the obligation is recognised as a liability or disclosed as a contingent liability.
+Management applies its judgment to the facts and advice it receives from its attorneys, advocates and other advisors in assessing if an obligation is probable, more likely than not, or remote.
+Such judgment is used to determine if the obligation is recognised as a liability or disclosed as a contingent liability.

-4. Financial Risk Management
+4. Financial risk management